 Bardstown Bourbon Company

 Dining at Bardstown Bourbon Company’s Kitchen & Bar is hands-down one of my favorite experiences in the area.
 We make it a point to stop here every time we’re in Bardstown—and honestly, it just keeps getting better.
-The restaurant is located right at the distillery and offers a perfect blend of modern Southern food, an impressive cocktail menu, and a bright, stylish space with views of the surrounding grounds.
+The restaurant is located right at the distillery!
+It offers a perfect blend of modern Southern food, an impressive cocktail menu, and a bright, stylish space with views of the surrounding grounds.

 The menu is packed with flavorful, creative dishes like the Kentucky poutine, Country Ham Carbonara, and rotating weekly specials that always surprise me in the best way.
 Whether you’re going for brunch, lunch, or just a cocktail and appetizer, the atmosphere is relaxed yet polished—ideal for unwinding after a distillery tour or kicking off a bourbon-filled day.